 The Observation Sky Deck of the KL Tower

 This is a great option if you have a couple of hours to spare or you have an extra day in Kuala Lumpur.
-Also, since most cities have an observation tower now, yet we still we climb them for the new view, the question is if its worth it here?
+Also, most cities have an observation tower now, yet we still climb them for the new view.
+So the question is if the one here is worth it.
 I’d say so since Kuala Lumpur’s KL Tower has some special accolades.

-Not only is it the seventh tallest telecommunication tower in the world and the tallest tower in Southeast Asia at a dizzying 421 metres, but it is set within KL Tower is located within one of the oldest nature reserves in Malaysia, the Bukit Nanas Forest Reserve.
+The KL Tower is the seventh tallest telecommunication tower in the world and the tallest in Southeast Asia at a dizzying 421 metres.
+It is also located within one of the oldest nature reserves in Malaysia, the Bukit Nanas Forest Reserve.

-The indoor Observation Deck sits at 276 metres above ground and features a sweeping panorama of the city complete with detailed illustrations of what landmarks you are looking at.
+The indoor Observation Deck is 276 metres above ground and features a sweeping panorama of the city, complete with detailed illustrations of what landmarks you are looking at.
 The outdoor Sky Deck gets you to 300 metres for those wanted to feel the added force of nature.

 Address: Menara Kuala Lumpur No. 2 Jalan Punchak, Off Jalan P.Ramlee 50250, Kuala Lumpur